antarctica/ansible-apache/README.md

 * If a non-default document root is used, virtual hosts for HTTP and, if enabled, HTTPS, will be configured to point to this location
 * The app user is made a member of the `www-data` group and ownership of the default document root is assigned to the 'app' user
 * Content is removed from the default document root, this is performed regardless of whether the default document root is used or not
-* Optionally adds support for a single alias, for compatibility with some types of production environments - this is deprecated!
 * Optionally allows non-default ports and IP bindings to be set (i.e. listening for local connections only or using port 8080 for HTTP connections)
 * Provides 'markers' for including additional Apache configuration directives into default and default-ssl configuration files